 A. 32 This depends on the book and whether we have a course manual for the older edition -

-THIS FAQs PAGE WILL BE REVISED FROM TIME TO TIME, BASED ON QUERIES THAT PEOPLE SEND US.
+THIS FAQs PAGE WILL BE ADDED TO FROM TIME TO TIME, BASED ON QUERIES THAT PEOPLE SEND US.